October 29, 2022

 More than every voter’s right to know what our government is doing is our responsibility to proactively end and prevent deadly lies and conflicts of interest.

 In 2012, former President Jimmy Carter had also raised alarms about our alleged war crimes in his New York Times op-ed article, A Cruel and Unusual Record.
 “After more than 30 airstrikes on civilian homes this year in Afghanistan, President Hamid Karzai has demanded such attacks end, but the practice (continued) in areas of Pakistan, Somalia and Yemen that (were) not in any war zone,” Carter wrote.
-“We don’t know how many hundreds of innocent civilians have been killed in these attacks, each one approved by the highest authorities in Washington.
+“We don’t know how many hundreds of innocent civilians have been killed in attacks approved by the highest authorities in Washington.
 This would have been unthinkable in previous times.”

-Carter cautioned that our own unjust bombings could turn “aggrieved families toward terrorist organizations,” “arouse civilian populations against us,” and drive “repressive governments to cite such actions to (attempt to) justify their own despotic behavior.”
+Carter cautioned that our own unjust bombings could turn “aggrieved families toward terrorist organizations,” “arouse civilian populations against us,” and drive “repressive governments to cite such actions to justify their own despotic behavior.”

 Carter urged the United States to reclaim its leadership role as a nonviolent “global champion of human rights.”